I received an email from a woman that said:

 - Sea vegetables

 One of the reasons I like using sea vegetables is because of their cooling mucilaginous properties.
-That means they are not only a good source of iodine, they are also good for supporting and healing the gut and inflammation, which is often the case with autoimmune thyroid conditions.
+That means they are not only a good source of iodine, they are also good for healing the gut and inflammation, which is often the case with autoimmune thyroid conditions.

 I recently taught a Thyroid class in New York City and a young lady in the audience said, “I’ve been following your material and eating sea vegetables and my condition is getting worse.”